-During the previous run we discovered significant discrepancy between expected from simulations and measured bunch length in the first module of the CCL [2].
-We attributed that effect to contamination of one of the DTL tanks [7].
-We measured bunch length after cleaning the tank and found excellent agreement between measurements and model as seen in Fig. 3.
+During the previous run we discovered significant discrepancy between simulations and the measured bunch lengths in the first module of the CCL [2].
+We attributed this to contamination of one of the DTL tanks [7].
+We measured the bunch lengths after cleaning the tank and found excellent agreement between measurements and model as seen in Fig. 3.

-Figure 3.
-Dependence of the longitudinal bunch size in CCL vs. cavity RF phase.
+Figure 3: Dependence of the longitudinal bunch size in CCL vs. cavity RF phase.
 Top: segment #9.
 Bottom: segment #11.
 Results of measurements are shown by the asterisks, PARMILA simulations by the solid lines.